Table of Contents

 Below is given medicinal properties along with the meaning.

-- Anticatarrhal: Remove excess mucous from the body.
+- Anticatarrhal: Remove excess mucus from the body.

 - Antidontalgic: Gives relief in toothache.